Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/WINDOWS.md

 	Running this is pretty noisey.
 	Provides a huge wealth of information!
 ### ipconfig
+### Get-NetIPAddress
+	Similar to ipconfig

+### Get-NetRoute
+	Prints out our routing table

+### Get-IPInterface
+	Gets all visible network adapter properties
 ### arp
 ###### Useful Flags
 - -a/-g
 	- Returns the ARP tables.

+### netstat
+	Show network connections to our host
+##### Useful Flags
+- -n
+	- Does not resolve IPs to Hostnames

+### Test-NetConnection
+	Powerful tool for testing and teasing out network data
 ## Registry Information
 ***
 ### Get-Item Property -path {registyPath}